 It’s important to do practice runs.
 If your Pom has severe separation anxiety, train him in baby steps.
 Using the above guidelines, start training your Pom to adjust to being alone.

-Step 1 - Not Actually Leaving.
+Step 1 – Not Leaving.

 On days you’re home - follow the departure and environment guidelines and don’t leave the house, but DO leave the room.